COMMON NAMES: Aphid, Plant Louse, Greenbug, Ant Cow

 NATURAL CONTROL: Plant adapted varieties and encourage natural biodiversity, healthy plants, and beneficial insects such as ladybugs, green lacewings, hover flies, praying mantids, and braconid wasps.
 Avoid feeding plants heavy amounts of nitrogen.

 ORGANIC CONTROL: Strong blasts of water, garlic-pepper tea, liquid seaweed, and the release of ladybugs and green lacewings.
-Citrus oil spray can be used for heavy infestations.
-Biological sprays are also now available.
-Plant oil products will also work.
+Plant oil products and biological sprays can be used for heavy infestations.

 To control aphids, plant adapted varieties, encourage biodiversity especially beneficial insects such as ladybugs, lacewings, hover flies, and predatory wasps.
 Avoid heavy amounts of fertilizers.
 Spray infested plants with strong blasts of sugar water and release ladybugs.
-Garlic-pepper tea, Garrett Juice with garlic, neem, and citrus oil based sprays will also help.
+Garlic-pepper tea, Garrett Juice with garlic, Citrus oil based sprays will also help.